xcdl/xcdl.github.io-source/pages/guide/packages.md

 ## Credits

 The initial content of this page was based on *Chapter 2.
-Package Organizaion* of *The eCos Component Writer’s Guide*, by Bart Veer and John Dallaway, published in 2001.
+Package Organization* of *The eCos Component Writer’s Guide*, by Bart Veer and John Dallaway, published in 2001.